 - 96. When I arrived at St Mary's I was getting to the end of schooling age.
 The school was located within the grounds.
 My education had been good and I was clever enough.
 Compared to the other boys I could read and write relatively well.
 I knew my times tables and things.
 They decided that my schooling was ample and I could go to work in the kitchens instead.
 I could have been too advanced for the classes they put on because of my reading and writing and arithmetic.
 I had to attend at the kitchen at the same time that I would at school.
 I worked 9 am until 5 pm. - 97.
 When I worked in the kitchen I worked with another boy my age called 97.
 We would just do basic mundane things like collecting flour or washing pots.
 We weren't doing any cooking.
 We used to have quite a good laugh. - 98.
 Nothing untoward happened until I had been at St Mary's for four or five months.
-There was a baker called HHF who was a nice old man from Bishopbriggs.
-We all called him 'HHF''''''.
+There was a baker called HPP who was a nice old man from Bishopbriggs.
+We all called him 'HPP''''.
 One day he asked us to watch a wedding cake that he had made.
 There were various tiers and they were in the oven.
 He asked us to watch the cakes for him.
 We thought it would take hours for the cakes to cook so we went out to play football.
 When we came back the wedding cakes were completely black.

-When HHE came in the next day he went ballistic.
+When HPP came in the next day he went ballistic.
 He gave us a massive hiding, a really severe beating.
 It would be criminal now to use that sort of violence.
 I had thought he was a nice guy before that.

 - 99. A while later, we were allowed to make the scotch pies.
 We had to put the mince in the pastry.
-The and I decided to add loads of salt to the pies so that when people bit into the pie they would get a mouthful of salt.
+Second and I decided to add loads of salt to the pies so that when people bit into the pie they would get a mouthful of salt.
 We got a big hiding for that too.
 I had to go to work in the laundry after that as a punishment.
 It was disgusting, I had to physically pick up soiled teenager's underpants.
 They didn't give you gloves or tongs or anything.
 I worked at the laundry for three or four months before returning to the kitchens. - 100.
 There was also a big guy called HHG at St Mary's.
 He was civilian staff member but I don't know what his job title was.
-He used to play .
+He used to play football .
 I think he was only in the reserve team.
 I don't think he was good enough for to play for although he told everyone he did.
 He was a big brute of a man.
 I remember we were at the communal showers one day.
 There was this young boy called had old-fashioned round National Health glasses and bright strawberry-blonde hair.
 His face was always flushed red.
 I will never forget the HHG wee boy.
 He said something cheeky to grabbed him out of the shower.
 When came back his eye was bursting out.
 It looked like his guts were hanging out of his eyes.
 His glasses were just mangled.
 His hair was all ripped up.
 He got such a severe beating for nothing. - 101.
-We seen a nurse within St Mary's.
-I don't know whether he got treated by her.
-If it happened nowadays he would have definitely been taken to hospital.
-His eye was in some mess.
-When I saw him again he had his eye covered.
-Whether that was by a nurse or it was by HHG himself I don't know.
-When the bandage came off there was some mess to his eye.
-He would have been scarred for life.
-I was never asked about the incident by the staff or the headmaster or anyone.
+We show the staff or SNR We show the staff or anyone.